antlr/antlr4/doc/releasing-antlr.md

 ### CSharp

+Now we have [appveyor create artifact](https://ci.appveyor.com/project/parrt/antlr4/build/artifacts).
+Go to [nuget](https://www.nuget.org/packages/manage/upload) to upload the `.nupkg`.

-*Publishing to Nuget from Windows*
+### Publishing to Nuget from Windows

 **Install the pre-requisites**